hesham1221/Library-Management-System/README.md

   - Create and manage borrower and admin accounts.
   - Manage books and authors.
   - View booking history of each book borrowing for each day (with cursor).
+  - Export Booked or overdue Books due to a specific range or the past month.
   - Perform advanced administrative tasks.

 ## Technical Stack